New York State Thruway Authority: Toll elimination and I-84

 Roughly one week before the November 2006 elections, NYSTA accepted $14 million from the State Senate in exchange for agreeing to cease the collection of tolls at the Black Rock and City Line toll barriers on the Niagara Thruway (I-190) in Buffalo for one year.
 On October 30, 2006, NYSTA voted to permanently remove the tolls.
 Both major candidates in the 2006 gubernatorial election, Democrat and eventual victor Eliot Spitzer and Republican John Faso, had pledged to remove the tolls on I-190 if elected.
 In order to offset the lost toll revenue, NYSTA also voted to return maintenance of I-84 to NYSDOT, as the annual maintenance cost of I-84 was considered to be equal to the amount of annual revenue generated from the Buffalo toll barriers—approximately $14 million.
 Under the terms of the 1991 agreement between NYSTA and NYSDOT, maintenance of I-84 would become the responsibility of the DOT on October 30, 2007.

 In January 2007, State Senator John Bonacic of Mount Hope began drafting legislation to halt the planned transfer of maintenance of I-84.
 Bonacic asserted that the Thruway Authority had better maintenance practices than NYSDOT, most notably in the field of snow removal.
 He also claimed that the DOT lacked the time and money needed to match the quality of maintenance that NYSTA performed on I-84.
 The senator eventually prevailed as the 2007–2008 budget was modified to allocate additional funding to NYSDOT, which would then pay the Thruway Authority to maintain I-84.
 A formal agreement between the two agencies was reached on September 19.
 The one-year agreement cost NYSDOT $11.5 million and took effect October 30, the date I-84 was to become DOT-maintained.
 The agreement was renewed in April 2008 at a cost of $10.3 million, extending the arrangement through October 31, 2009.
 It remained in place until October 11, 2010, when NYSDOT re-assumed maintenance of the highway.
 The change was made in the 2010–2011 state budget in an effort to reduce the cost of maintaining I-84.
 Governor David Paterson—who included the change in the budget—expected that the state would save $3.9 million annually on maintenance costs.

 Canal maintenance

 The NYSTA owned the New York State Canal Corporation from 1992 until 2017.
 Ownership was subsequently transferred to the New York Power Authority.

 Highway advisory radio

 NYSTA also operates the Thruway Authority Highway Advisory Radio (HAR) system, a network of radio stations across the state that broadcast information on traffic conditions along the Thruway.
-The system broadcasts at 1610 AM in the Newburgh, Kingston, Albany, and Rochester areas, 1620 AM in the Herkimer, Verona, LaFayette, Syracuse, and Geneva/Waterloo areas, 530 AM in the New York City Region/Governor Mario M. Cuomo Bridge Corridor, and at 1630 AM in the Buffalo, Ripley, and Dunkirk areas.
-HAR is also used to broadcast Amber Alerts if one is issued.
+The system broadcasts at 1610 AM in the Newburgh, Kingston, Albany, and Rochester areas, 1620 AM in the Herkimer, Verona, LaFayette, Syracuse, and Geneva/Waterloo areas, 530 AM in the New York City Region/Tappan Zee Bridge Corridor, and at 1630 AM in the Buffalo, Ripley, and Dunkirk areas.
+HAR is also used to broadcast Amber alerts if one is issued.